 It's perhaps no surprise that, according to IFI Patent Intelligence, half of the top 10 U.S. patent winners in 2007 were U.S. companies, such as IBM

 Although Japanese firms have been adept at creating intangible assets for quite some time, they are managing (and monetizing) these assets much more systematically than they did in the past.
 Shipley spoke to one former Goldman Sachs financier who thinks that this presents investors with a fantastic opportunity, and he's willing to make a career bet on this change.
 Nick Ricciardi founded an equity research firm that focuses on the value of intangible assets, and he believes that the share prices of Japanese firms with high intangible assets don't reflect their growth prospects.
 He's excited about his research; after all, "almost nobody else is doing this," he says.

 Ricciardi also stresses that Japan is keenly aware of the increasing threat from China as a seemingly insatiable center for low-cost production.

-The JFE Steel Group, which was formed by the consolidation of NKK and Kawasaki Steel in 2002, shows that companies in "high-cost" Japan can be competitive, even in an old-world industry like steel.
-Critical to its success is its product strategy, labeled "only one, number one."
+JFE Steel, which was formed by the consolidation of NKK and Kawasaki Steel in 2003, shows that companies in "high-cost" Japan can be competitive, even in an old-world industry like steel.
+Critical to its success is its product strategy, labeled "only one/number one."